 When Instagram began stealing users from Snapchat, the magic feature that they used was what we now know today as ‘stories’.

-Just so you know, this is how most influencers earn a living.
+So, as you know, this is how most influencers earn a living.
 They offer to publish a story for brands in return for some temporary exposure to a certain audience.

 However, brands can also use these stories to connect with an audience.
 This is certainly true at a time when Instagram, Facebook, and co are providing these stories with such a large reach.